-Alex Collins seems to have played his way on to Seahawks roster.
+Alex Collins seems to have played his way onto Seahawks roster.
 What does that mean for Rashaad Penny and the other backs?

 All of which left the question after Saturday’s game of not only whether Collins has surpassed Penny on the team’s depth chart, but whether the Seahawks might also consider not keeping Penny, or look to trade him, before they have to set their 53-man roster by Tuesday’s 1 p.m. deadline.

 It might seem hard to fathom the Seahawks would just give up on their 2018 first-round pick.
-But they have never shied from making tough decisions, and releasing Penny would save $1.3 million against the cap, though $2.05 million dead cap number or him for this year, one reason it’s seemed unlikely he wouldn’t make the team.
+But they have never shied from making tough decisions.
+Releasing Penny would save $1.3 million against the cap, though there is a $2.05 million dead cap number for him for this year, one reason it’s seemed unlikely he wouldn’t make the team.

 Intriguingly, after the game Carroll volunteered praise for Collins and Johnson, and also noted that he is excited about the return of Travis Homer, who did not play Saturday but was able to practice again last week after dealing with a calf injury.

-Then there’s DeeJay Dallas — whose special teams ability alone makes it seem a given he’s on the roster.
+Then there’s DeeJay Dallas — whose special-teams ability alone makes it seem a given he’s on the roster.

 So is there still room for Penny?